Bradenton, Florida: First half of the 20th century

 Railroad service was extended from Palmetto across the Manatee River to Bradenton in 1902.
-Bradenton was incorporated on May 19, 1903, with 59 voting in favor of incorporating and 34 voting against it.
-Shortly after incorporation, a local election was held to choose the city's first elected municipal officials.
+Bradenton was incorporated on May 19, 1903, with 59 voting in favor and 34 against it.
+Shortly after, a local election was held to choose the city's first elected municipal officials.
 A.T Cornwell was elected as mayor, Robert H. Roesch as clerk and tax assessor, A.B.
-Murphy as treasurer and F. Dryman as tax collector along with seven city council members.
+Murphy as treasurer, and F. Dryman as tax collector, along with seven city council members.
 One of the earliest moves made by the municipal government was amending the name to "Bradentown".
-However the name change would not be reflected with the US Postal Service until 1905.
+However, the name change was not reflected with the US Postal Service until 1905.
 On December 29, a streetcar line began operation going from Bradenton to the neighboring city of Manatee and went west crossing Wares Creek to the nearby community of Fogartyville.
 The company operating the line had financial difficulties, likely due to a lack of ridership, and cancelled the line in 1906.
 The Manavista Hotel was opened in January 1907 bordering the Manatee River on Main Street.

-The Davis Bridge, the first general traffic bridge across the Manatee River was opened in June 1910.
-It was a wooden toll bridge built by C.H.
-Davis that had one lane and passing spots.
+The Davis Bridge, the first general-traffic bridge across the Manatee River, was opened in June 1910.
+This wooden toll bridge, built by C.H.
+Davis, had one lane and passing spots.
 The bridge went from present-day 9th Street East (located within then nearby Manatee) to near where the Atwood Grapefruit Groves were located at west of Ellenton.
-In 1912, the first road, Range Road leading from present-day Bradenton (then, Manatee) to Sarasota was built.
-Also during that year, the original county courthouse was bought and moved to a new location becoming a grade school for black students in the area, Lincoln Academy Grammar School.
-A new courthouse was built on the site of the old one which still stands today in the following year, 1913.
-The Victory Bridge was opened in August 1919 running from current 10th Street West in Bradenton to 8th Avenue in Palmetto.
+In 1912, the first road, Range Road leading from present-day Bradenton (then Manatee) to Sarasota, was built.
+Also during that year, the original county courthouse was bought and moved to a new location, becoming a grade school for black students in the area, Lincoln Academy Grammar School.
+A new courthouse was built on the site of the old one in the following year, 1913, which still stands today.
+The Victory Bridge, opened in August 1919, runs from current 10th Street West in Bradenton to 8th Avenue in Palmetto.
 Funding for the bridge came from bond issues by both Bradenton and Palmetto.
 The bridge itself had two lanes and was made of wood.
 Its name came from the United States' recent victory in World War I against the Central Powers.
-With the Victory Bridge's construction, the municipal government of Manatee attempted to buy Davis Bridge and make it public as a way to compete with Bradenton's Victory Bridge but the deal however never went through.
-The rest of the bridge ended up being dismantled with the exception of its draw section which was sold to county government and put into use for the Snead Island's Cut off bridge in 1920.
+With the Victory Bridge's construction, the municipal government of Manatee attempted to buy Davis Bridge and make it public as a way to compete with Bradenton's Victory Bridge, but the deal never went through.
+The rest of the bridge ended up being dismantled with the exception of its draw section, which was sold to county government and put into use for the Snead Island's Cutoff bridge in 1920.